Tân Sù-tī: Baptism and Theological Training

-In the serene backdrop of the Izu Peninsula in 1936, Chen Su-Ti crafted his pioneering piece, "The Lamb of God," setting a milestone as Taiwan's inaugural sacred choral masterpiece.
+In the serene backdrop of the Izu Peninsula in 1936, Tân Sù-tī crafted his pioneering piece, "The Lamb of God," setting a milestone as Taiwan's inaugural sacred choral masterpiece.
 Fast forward to 1942, the ethereal melodies of "The Lamb of God" echoed through the grandeur of the Taipei City Public Auditorium (now Zhongshan Hall).
-Under Chen Su-Ti's meticulous baton, the Three-in-One Trinity Choir—an ensemble drawing talents from Shuanglian, Bangka, and Dadaocheng churches—delivered an evocative performance.
-That same year, the dulcet tones of Lu Chuan-Sheng graced the airwaves of Taiwan Hōsō Kyōkai (JFAK), accompanied by Chen's adept playing.
+Under Tân Sù-tī's meticulous baton, the Three-in-One Trinity Choir—an ensemble drawing talents from Shuanglian, Bangka, and Dadaocheng churches—delivered an evocative performance.
+That same year, the dulcet tones of Lu Chuan-Sheng graced the airwaves of Taiwan Hōsō Kyōkai (JFAK), accompanied by Tân's adept playing.
 Barely a year later, the mesmerizing strains of "The Lamb of God" resonated again, this time within the sanctified walls of Taishō Church (now known as Zhongshan Christian Presbyterian Church).
 With Lu Chuan-Sheng leading as the solo vocalist, the performance captured the hearts of a predominantly Japanese audience, garnering resounding accolades.

-In 1937, having completed his studies, Chen Su-Ti returned to Taiwan.
+In 1937, having completed his studies, Tân Sù-tī returned to Taiwan.
 Soon after, he tied the knot with Liu Tammui, the esteemed Pastor Liu A-Xiu's second daughter.
-Subsequently, Chen committed himself as a missionary at the Shilin Presbyterian Church, a role he revered until 1946.
-Throughout this era, Chen's dedication to music remained undiminished.
+Subsequently, Tân committed himself as a missionary at the Shilin Presbyterian Church, a role he revered until 1946.
+Throughout this era, Tân's dedication to music remained undiminished.
 In 1939, he penned the groundbreaking piano suite "Taiwan Sketches" in honor of his mentor, Miss Isabel Taylor, marking it the first of its kind in Taiwan.
 By 1946, he had graced the Taiwan Cultural Advancement Association, serving on its music committee.
 The Ministry of Education also entrusted him with creating the "Taiwan Restoration Memorial Song."
-Around 1939, Chen joined hands with Shilin's luminaries, including Kuo Hsiu-Tsung, Tsao Yung-He, and Ho Pin to found the Shilin Association to foster cultural appreciation.
+Around 1939, Tân joined hands with Shilin's luminaries, including Kuo Hsiu-Tsung, Tsao Yung-He, and Ho Pin to found the Shilin Association to foster cultural appreciation.
 However, the political tumult and prevailing climate of repression cast a shadow, leading to the association's eventual disbandment.
-Anticipating the ominous winds of the 228 Incident, which took place in 1947, Chen relocated his family to the tranquil shores of Tamsui.
+Anticipating the ominous winds of the 228 Incident, which took place in 1947, Tân relocated his family to the tranquil shores of Tamsui.